RomanianExe/docker-image-minimization-pipeline/README.md

 components ([Syft](https://github.com/anchore/syft)) and vulnerabilities ([Grype](https://github.com/anchore/grype)).

-**Headline result: all 25 buildable awesome-compose examples processed end to end, plus 4 prebuilt ones — 29 validated results in total.
-The median size reduction is 54.5% across the 28 examples that had anything to remove, and the functional tests pass on every minimized image.** Full numbers in [`artifacts/summary.md`](artifacts/summary.md); the reasoning, the negative results and the failures are in [`docs/methodology.md`](docs/methodology.md).
+**Headline result: all 25 buildable awesome-compose examples processed end to end, plus 9 prebuilt ones — 34 validated results in total.
+The median size reduction is 63.6% across the 33 examples other than the already-`scratch` baseline, and the functional tests pass on every minimized image.** Full numbers in [`artifacts/summary.md`](artifacts/summary.md); the reasoning, the negative results and the failures are in [`docs/methodology.md`](docs/methodology.md).